Boston-Software-Crafters/website/hosting.md

 sidebar_sort_order: 540
 ---

-Boston Python is always looking for new venues.
-Hosting Boston Python can be a good way to introduce people to your company, and is a great way to contribute back to the community.
+Boston Software Crafters is always looking for new venues.
+Hosting Boston Software Crafters can be a good way to introduce people to your company, and is a great way to contribute back to the community.

 Here are some things to consider: